 Paragraph 23: Revise guidance to eliminate allocation to IMR.
 This elimination is supported as these items have underlying short-term investments, that would be amortized in less than a one-year timeframe if allocated to IMR.
 The revisions also eliminate reference to unrealized gains/losses, as the guidance in SSAP No. 105 does not utilize a fair value measurement method.
 No revisions are proposed to paragraph 28 as it already specifies that all OTTI is allocated to the AVR.

-For reporting entities required to maintain an Interest Maintenance Reserve (IMR), the accounting for realized capital gains and losses from working capital finance investments shall be in accordance with SSAP No. 7—Asset Valuation Reserve and Interest Maintenance Reserve.
-For reporting entities not required to maintain an IMR, realized gains and losses from working capital finance investments shall be reported as net realized capital gains or losses in the statement of income.
-For reporting entities not required to maintain an AVR, unrealized gains and losses shall be recorded as a direct credit or charge to unassigned funds (surplus).
+For all reporting entities, including those required to maintain an Interest Maintenance Reserve (IMR), the accounting for realized capital gains and losses from working capital finance investments shall not be taken to the IMR and shall be retained as immediate capital gains and losses.
+For these entities, all unrealized gains and losses shall be allocated to the AVR.

 B. Paragraph 26 – Proposed to remove reference to SSAP No. 7.
 Under SSAP No. 105, the OTTI recognized would be due to a credit impairment.
 However, to avoid potential confusion with the pointer to SSAP No. 7, propose to just direct to AVR in the SSAP.

-28. For reporting entities required to maintain an AVR/IMR, the entire amount of the realized loss from the other-than-temporary impairment shall be recorded through the AVR, in accordance with SSAP No. 7.
+28. For reporting entities required to maintain an AVR/IMR, the entire amount of the realized loss from the other-than-temporary impairment shall be recorded through the AVR.

 SSAP’s with IMR References – No Revisions Currently Proposed